We here introduce some general topics as a supplement to the Grammar Abbreviations page.

 - A. A noun used as a statement, in the sense "it is" or "there is."
 There may or may not be a sentence particle following.
 If there is, that particle should not be thought of as carrying the sentence meaning "it is" or "there is."
 Those meanings are conveyed by the sentence form itself.
 Consider the common final particle ye3.
 It is often said to be a "copula," and in Japanese kambun praxis it is pronounced "nari," as if it were a verb of identity or existence.
 That is not correct.
 Ye3 is a pause marker.
 It and a whole list of similar markers signal the end of the sentence, but they are not themselves what make the sentence work.
 Q: Who's there?
 A: Me.
 In the latter sentence, the end of the utterance is marked by falling intonation.
 Many of the Chinese particles (which divide into two groups, one with ancient high tone and the other with ancient low tone) may turn out to be principally intonation carriers rather than meaning carriers.

 - V. A verb.
 Please note that the verb does not require a stated subject.
 Many sentence subjects in Chinese are implicit.
-Part of acquiring skill in reading is learning how the running context determines the unstated subjects verbs.
+Part of acquiring skill in reading is learning how the running context determines the unstated subjects of verbs.
 It is frequently claimed, even by persons who are paid to know better, that the minimal Chinese sentence is SV.
 That is not correct.
 The minimal Chinese sentence is V. (Or, of course, A or E).

 One thing which disappoints English speakers in search of the exotic is that Chinese, as a language, is typologically very much along the lines of English; for example it is an SVO language; it also has a vowel system with a center (the sound "uh"), as English also does, but as Italian and Japanese do not.
-This does not mean that Chinese and English are related; it just means that in their separate ways they have arrived at a rather similar set of solutions to the question of how to organize statements.
-The abovementioned Italian and Japanese, of (for the adventurous) Navajo, on which see the classic articles by Whorf, offer the English speaker much more that is charmingly unfamiliar.
+This does not mean that Chinese and English are related; it just means that in their separate ways they have arrived at a rather similar set of solutions to the question of how to organize statements, or produce sounds.
+The abovementioned Italian and Japanese, or (for the adventurous) Navajo, on which see the classic articles by Whorf, offer the English speaker much more that is charmingly unfamiliar.

-That general similarity can be so much taken for granted that the few but real differences between the two languages are missed.
+That general similarity can be so much taken for granted by the student that the few but real differences between the two languages can be are missed.
 It is thus proper to lay stress on the differences that do occur.
 We may mention one of those differences just as a sample.
 It is the handling of "completeness" expressions.
-Whereas English can modify an object word by a modifier meaning "all of that class," as in "I have all of them" (where "all of" modifies the object "them"), Chinese instead prefers to locate the "all" concept as an adverb on the verb, leading to sentences of the form: "I entirely possess them."
+Whereas English can modify an object word by a modifier meaning "all of that class," as in "I have all of them" (where "all of" modifies the object "them"), Chinese instead prefers to locate the "all" concept as an adverb on the verb, leading to sentences of the form: "I fully possess them."
 This also applies to "all" elements which modify nouns used as subjects.
 In an assertion like "Everybody has," where the English "every" concept is prefixed to a noun meaning "person," giving something like "all people have," Chinese instead characteristically formats the "all" idea as a modifier of the verb.
 The Chinese counterpart statement is thus SBV rvn2 jye1 you3, or "People all have."

 For what exactly it is that all people have (thought you'd never ask!), see Mencius (MC) 2A6.
-If you look at the cover of Alan Chan (ed), Mencius (Hawaii 2002), you will see it written out, and appreciate how thematically important it is to those who still deal with these texts.
+If you look at the cover of Alan Chan (ed), Mencius (Hawaii 2002), you will see it written out, and appreciate how thematically important it is to those who deal with these texts.
 Irene Bloom and Roger Ames, who were both present at the conference on which that book is based, had had a years-long running argument about how inclusive was the Mencian concept of humanity.
 It flared up again at the conference.
 Roger denied inclusiveness.
-Irene asked him, in open session, "Roger, what does rvn2jye1you3" mean?"
+Irene asked him, in open session, "Roger, what does rvn2 jye1 you3" mean?"
 He did not answer.
 She repeated the question.
 Still no answer.
 That is what is behind the inscription on the cover of the book.
 Now you know.

 Note that it is misplaced syntactic piety to translate Chinese "all" in the position it occupies in the Chinese sentence ("people all have it").
 Use the equally natural English equivalent ("all people have it;" thus Legge).
 If Chinese conveys emphasis by placing an element in an unusual position in the sentence, whereas English conveys the same thing by extra stress at the same position in the sentence, then the extra stress is the best translation of the position change.

 If you can get familiar with Chinese, without at the same time deacclimatizing yourself to English, you are on the way to becoming an adequate translator.
+Or for that matter, an understanding user of English.
+Your native language is not really native until you have, if only for a moment, stepped outside it, and watched it from that distant perspective.

 26 Feb 2002 / Contact The Project / Exit to Resources Page